tmgthb/Autonomous-Agents/README.md

 [Reasoning Capabilities and Invariability of Large Language Models](http://arxiv.org/abs/2505.00776v1)

-- Large Language Models: introduces an evaluation of LLMs' reasoning capabilities using various prompting techniques and a new benchmark dataset focused on shallow logical reasoning with geometric figures.
+- Introduces an evaluation of LLMs' reasoning capabilities using various prompting techniques and a new benchmark dataset focused on shallow logical reasoning with geometric figures.
 - The evaluation assesses 24 different LLMs using zero-shot, few-shot, and chain-of-thought prompting on a dataset designed to test logical constructors and invariability to language variations.
 - Results indicate that while larger LLMs perform better in zero-shot settings, overall performance on shallow reasoning remains limited, and model behavior is largely invariant to small language variations.